webhintio/hint/packages/hint/docs/contributor-guide/getting-started/pull-requests.md

 ### Step 1: Create a new branch

-The first step to sending a pull request is to create a new branch in your `sonarwhal` fork.
+The first step to sending a pull request is to create a new branch in your `webhint` fork.
 Give the branch a descriptive name that best illustrates what it is you’re fixing, such as:

 ```bash